 CLOSE SEARCH

-Conditions precedent are contractual provisions that require specific events to occur or certain conditions to be satisfied before a contract, or particular obligations within that contract, become fully effective or enforceable.
+Conditions precedent are contractual clauses that require specific events to occur or certain conditions to be satisfied before a contract, or particular obligations within that contract, become fully effective or enforceable.

 Conditions precedent are important because they create practical flexibility (and in many cases are a matter of legal or financial necessity) by allowing a party to lawfully terminate or avoid performance if specific conditions aren't met, while counterparties often resist them precisely because they prefer certainty of full contractual performance without easy exit routes.